mariarodr1136/RaspberryPiTutorials/Sensors/README.md

 - **lcdDisplay.py** – Demonstrates how to display text on an I2C LCD1602 screen.
 Continuously prints messages like "Hello, World!" and "RPi LCD1602".
 - **LCD1602.py** – Provides low-level functions to control an LCD1602 via I2C, including initialization, writing text, clearing the screen, and enabling the backlight.
 - **tempLCD.py** – Reads temperature and humidity from a DHT11 sensor and displays the values on the LCD1602.
 Includes a button to switch between Celsius and Fahrenheit modes.
 - **tempHumidity.py** – Reads temperature and humidity from a DHT11 sensor and prints the values to the terminal.
+- **tempBuzzerAlarm.py** – Monitors temperature using a DHT11 sensor and an ADC0834 analog input.
+Displays temperature and humidity on the LCD1602 and activates a buzzer when the temperature exceeds a user-set threshold.
+Includes a button to switch between “Set Trip Temp” mode and “Monitor Temp” mode.

 ---